Click Here to go back to the MPH Nutrition and Dietetics Main Page

 What preparation do I need to apply for the MPH-Nutrition & Dietetics?

-You need to have completed, within the last three (3) years, a nutrition and dietetics undergraduate program that is accredited by the Partnership for Dietetic Education and Practice (PDEP) or its equivalent, and then submit the required application package, including all elements specified for the MPH Nutrition & Dietetics program on the Dalla Lana School of Public Health website.
+You need to have completed, within the last three (3) years, a nutrition and dietetics undergraduate program that is accredited by Accreditation Canada’s EQual program or its equivalent, and then submit the required application package, including all elements specified for the MPH Nutrition & Dietetics program on the Dalla Lana School of Public Health website.

-If I send you my documents, can the MPH-Nutrition & Dietetics Program faculty evaluate whether my undergraduate preparation is “equivalent” to a PDEP-accredited undergraduate program?
+If I send you my documents, can the MPH-Nutrition & Dietetics Program faculty evaluate whether my undergraduate preparation is “equivalent” to an accredited undergraduate program?

-We are not able to evaluate non-accredited programs to determine their equivalence to a PDEP-accredited program.
-If you did not graduate from a PDEP-accredited undergraduate program, but feel your program is similar, you may to reach out to a Canadian dietetic regulatory college for assessment of your academic credentials.
+We are not able to evaluate non-accredited programs to determine their equivalence to a program accredited by Accreditation Canada’s EQual program.
+If you did not graduate from an accredited undergraduate program, but feel your program is similar, you may to reach out to a Canadian dietetic regulatory college for assessment of your academic credentials.
 We are most familiar with assessment statements from the College of Dietitians of Ontario.

-My Canadian undergraduate degree is not from a PDEP-accredited program in Nutrition & Dietetics.
+My Canadian undergraduate degree is not from an accredited program in Nutrition & Dietetics.
 What do I need to do to apply to the MPH-Nutrition & Dietetics program?

-I completed a PDEP-accredited program several years ago.
+I completed a Canadian-accredited program several years ago.
 What do I need to apply to the MPH-Nutrition & Dietetics program?

 My post-secondary training is from outside of Canada.
 Can I apply for the MPH-Nutrition & Dietetics?

-If your post-secondary training was completed outside of Canada (but not with a US system, ACEND accredited didactic or integrated program, which is recognized as equivalent to a PDEP-accredited program), you will need to contact a Canadian dietetic regulatory college for assessment of your program.
+If your post-secondary training was completed outside of Canada (but not with a US system, ACEND accredited didactic or integrated program from which you may apply to our program directly), you will need to contact a Canadian dietetic regulatory college for assessment of your program.
 We are most familiar with the assessment statements from the College of Dietitians of Ontario.
 You need to submit the college’s assessment of your international credentials along with your application package, including all elements specified for the MPH Nutrition & Dietetics program on the Dalla Lana School of Public Health website.

 What do you look for in the application?